francesccoll/ward_movement_plot/README.md

 ![Patient movement plot 2](https://github.com/francesccoll/ward_movement_plot/blob/main/images/out_plot.with_tree.png)
 > NOTE: the data plotted was made up, in any case represents the exact ward visits of real patients

+# Formatting input data

+The test data consists of:
+- locations_file: a csv file containing ward/room visits.
+The following fields are required:
+  - patient_id: unique patient identifier
+  - from_date: date of admission to ward
+  - to_date: date of discharge from ward
+  - ward: unique hospital ward/room identifier
+  - institution: unique institution/hospital identifier, where ward is contained

+- sample_info_file: a csv file with sample information.
+The following fields are required:
+  - sample_id: unique sample identifier.
+This must match the sample ids in phylogentic_tree_file.
+  - patient_id: unique patient identifier.
+This must match the one in locations_file.
+  - status: whether sample is negative (for the organisms/clone of study), positive or positive_sequenced.
+  - collection_date: date sample was collected.

+- phylogentic_tree_file (optional): a phylogenetic tree file with sequenced samples in newick format.

 # License

 ward_movement_plot.R  is a free software, licensed under [GNU General Public License v3.0](https://github.com/francesccoll/ward_movement_plot/blob/main/LICENSE)